Embarcadero/BoldForDelphi/README.md

 # BoldForDelphi

+This is master branch.

+Purpose of this is always be stable and ready for deploy to a production environment.
+Do not commit directly to master branch.
+Instead merge changes from develop branch.
+A new release is done for each merge from develop.

 The original source code of the Bold library for Delphi Version 4.0.1.0 Bold for Delphi, Release 4.0 - 2004-04-23